-Whatever receives tens of thousands of daily visits and my Twitter feed receives millions of impressions monthly, and I am a reasonably well-known author and online personality.
+Whatever receives tens of thousands of daily views and my various social media feeds receive millions of impressions monthly, and I am a reasonably well-known author and online personality.
 As a result publicists and others have expressed interest in promoting their product and/or causes here.
 Here’s the deal on all of that.

 Books: I don’t review books here, but I run features to promote other authors’ work here, most notably the Big Idea feature, and a weekly roundup of books/ARCs sent to me.
 Here is why I don’t review books on Whatever.
 Here is how to participate in the Big Idea.
 To send books/ARCs for the roundup, the address is below.

-Music, DVDs, software, gadgets and other stuff: I am open to receiving materials in all these categories.
+Music, DVDs, software, gadgets and other stuff: I am open to receiving materials in all these categories as well.

-Yes, you may send me books, music, DVDs, software, gadgets, etc for consideration.
-No, I do not guarantee note of the material, or that I will interview or run a feature on your author, although I do try to note on the Web site what works are sent to me.
+Yes, you may send books, music, DVDs, software, gadgets, small business product etc for consideration.
+No, I do not guarantee note of the material, or that the site will interview or run a feature on your creator/business.
+Please see here for a longer discussion of our policies on product solicitation.

 Contact me at email@example.com to query me about interest in your product if you like, but generally speaking it is not necessary to query me beforehand; just send it.
 Please do not call me unless invited to do so.